Rekindle your passion for teaching... outside the classroom.

 A Project Kindle Fellowship includes the full cost of your assigned expedition, including meals, accommodations, and on-site transportation.
 Fellows also receive a travel award grant to offset out-of-pocket travel expenses to and from the expedition site.
 Travel award value varies by project location.

-Apply now for a Project Kindle 2020 Fellowship!
+How to apply for a Project Kindle fellowship